Mandatory Employee COVID-19 Vaccination Policy

 International employees shall be considered in compliance with the COVID-19 vaccine requirement if they have been vaccinated with a COVID-19 vaccine that has either been authorized for emergency use in the United States by the Food and Drug Administration (FDA) or been authorized for emergency use outside of the United States by the World Health Organization (WHO).

 All employees are required to have or obtain a COVID-19 vaccination as a term and condition of employment at RIT, unless an exemption has been applied for and approved.
 All employees shall be required to report their vaccine status and to provide approved documentation as proof of vaccination.
-All current employees shall be required to report their status and provide proof of vaccination no later than Wednesday, December 8, 2021.
 All new employees shall be required to report their status and provide proof of vaccination prior to the start of their employment.

 Violations of this policy or associated procedures may result in appropriate disciplinary measures, up to and including dismissal, in accordance with applicable University Policies, or as outlined in any procedures document related to this policy.